CiaraC03/DigitalRain/index.md

 ---
 layout: post
-title: A Project in Modern C++
+title: A Project in Modern C++, Digital Rain
 tags: cpp coding project
 categories: demo
 ---

-This is my first paragraph...

-# Digital Rain in C++

-This blog is an overview of my work done for my C++ project.
+By Ciara Crowe

 ## First Steps
-The first thing I worked on was created the constructors for my project.
-I wanted the constructors to be relevant to the project so i added in height, width and charset which would focus on the charcacters chosen for the digital rain.
+The first thing I worked on was creating the constructors for my project.
+The main variables I wanted to focus on for the raain was the width of the screen and the height.
+I decided to use charset, a vector of strings so the charcters could be defined in the project.
+This is the first constructor I made for my project:

 **' class DigitalRain